parafoxia/analytix/README.md

 pip install "analytix[excel,types]"
 ```

-Note that while analytix includes native support for DataFrame and Arrow table conversions, these libraries are not installed automatically.
+Support for DataFrame and Arrow table conversions is also present.
+analytix supports these libraries natively:

+* `pandas` — 0.23.2 or greater
+* `pyarrow` — 2.0.0 or greater
+* `polars` — 0.15.17 or greater

-You will need to install these libraries yourself to use these features.
+Note: You will need to install your library of choice manually to be able to use it.

 ## OAuth authentication